 Three: Know that you are worthy right now no matter if you are you are petite, voluptuous, thin, fat, skinny, very muscular, or somewhere in between.

-We often believe (and other people and cultural messages sometimes tell us) that we are only worthy if we are a certain weight, shape, or size.
+We often believe that we are only worthy if we are a certain weight, shape, or size.
 I will call these kinds of messages, Worthy, Only If Messages.
-Because of the Worthy, Only If Messages we believe, we often begin diets or start new programs out of a fear that unless we change ourselves, we will never be worthy of love or anything good.
+Because of such messages, we often begin diets or start new programs out of a fear that unless we change ourselves, we will never be worthy of love.